apel/ssm/README.md

      -v /path/to/persistently/log:/var/log/apel \
      stfc/ssm
  ```
-  * The line `-v /path/to/persistently/log:/var/log/apel \` is only required if you want to access the receiver logs as a file.
-If `console: true` is set in your `sender.cfg`, the container will also log to stdout/stderr.
+  * The line `-v /path/to/persistently/log:/var/log/apel \` is only required if you want to access the receiver log as a file.
+If `console: true` is set in your `receiver.cfg`, the container will also log to stdout/stderr.

 ### Receiver (manual)